 21. Defendants go to great lengths to conceal their identities and often use multiple fictitious names and addresses to register and operate their massive network of Internet Stores.
-For example, many of Defendants' names and physical addresses used to register their Online Marketplace Accounts are incomplete, contain randomly typed letters or fail to include cities or states.
-Other Defendants' Online Marketplace Accounts use privacy services that conceal the owners' identity and contact information.
+For example, many of Defendants' names and physical addresses used to register the online marketplace accounts are incomplete, contain randomly typed letters or fail to include cities or states.
+Other online marketplace accounts use privacy services that conceal the owners' identity and contact information.
 Upon information and belief, some of the tactics used by the Defendants to conceal their identities and the scope and interworking of their counterfeit operations to avoid being shut down include regularly creating new websites and online marketplace accounts on various platforms using the identities listed in Schedule A to the Complaint, as well as other fictitious names and addresses.

 22. Even though Defendants operate under multiple fictitious names, there are numerous similarities among the Defendants' Internet Stores.
-For example, some of the Defendants' websites have identical layouts, even though different aliases were used to register their respective online marketplace accounts.
+For example, some of the Defendants' websites have identical layouts, even though different aliases were used to register the respective online marketplace accounts.
 In addition, the counterfeit products for sale in the Defendants' Internet Stores bear similarities and indicia of being related to one another, suggesting that the counterfeit products were manufactured by a common source and that Defendants are interrelated.
 The Defendants' Internet Stores also include other notable common features, including use of the same online marketplace account registration patterns, unique shopping cart platforms, similar payment and check-out methods, meta data, illegitimate SEO tactics, HTML user-defined variables, domain redirection, lack of contact information, identically or similarly priced items and volume sales discounts, similar hosting services, similar name servers and the use of the same text and images.

 23. In addition to operating under multiple fictitious names, Defendants in this case and defendants in other similar cases against online counterfeiters use a variety of other common tactics to evade enforcement efforts.
-For example, when counterfeiters like Defendants receive notice of a lawsuit they will often register new online marketplace accounts under new aliases and move website hosting to rogue servers located outside the United States once notice of a lawsuit is received.
+For example, when counterfeiters like Defendants receive notice of a lawsuit, they will often register new online marketplace accounts under new aliases and move website hosting to rogue servers located outside the United States once notice of a lawsuit is received.
 Rogue servers are notorious for ignoring take down demands sent by brand owners.
-Counterfeitors will also ship products in small quantities via international mail to minimize detection by U.S. Customs and Border Protection.
-A 2012 U.S. Customs and Border Protection report on seizure statistics indicated that the Internet has fueled "explosive growth" in the number of small packages of counterfeit goods shipped through the mail and express carriers.
+Counterfeiters will also ship products in small quantities via international mail to minimize detection by U.S. Customs and Border Protection.
+The 2021 study indicated that the Internet has fueled explosive growth in the number of small packages of counterfeit goods shipped through the mail and express carriers.
+This growth closely correlates to the growth of the ecommerce industry which now makes up 16.4% of all retail transactions as reported by the Census Bureau of the U.S. Department of Commerce.
+According to the Department of Homeland Security's 2024 Intellectual Property Rights Seizures Report, the vast majority of Intellectual Property Rights seizures continue to take place within the express consignment and mail shipping methods.
+97% of all cargo seizures were made in de minimis shipments.

-24. Further, counterfeiters such as Defendants typically operate multiple credit card merchant and eBay, Wish, Amazon, Aliexpress, Alipay, Alibaba and DHgate accounts behind layers of payment gateways so that they can continue to operate in spite of Plaintiff's enforcement efforts.
-Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from their eBay, Wish, Amazon, Aliexpress, Alipay, Alibaba and DHgate accounts to off-shore bank accounts outside the jurisdiction of this Court.
-Indeed, analysis of eBay, Wish, Amazon, Aliexpress, Alipay, Alibaba and DHgate transaction logs from prior similar cases indicate that offshore counterfeiters regularly move funds from U.S.-based eBay, Wish, Amazon, Aliexpress, Alipay, Alibaba and DHgate accounts to China-based bank accounts outside the jurisdiction of this Court.
+24. Further, counterfeiters such as Defendants typically operate multiple credit card merchant and EBay accounts behind layers of payment gateways so that they can continue to operate in spite of Plaintiff's enforcement efforts.
+Upon information and belief, Defendants maintain offshore bank accounts and regularly move funds from their EBay accounts to off-shore bank accounts outside the jurisdiction of this Court.
+Indeed, analysis of EBay transaction logs from prior similar cases indicate that offshore counterfeiters regularly move funds from U.S.-based EBay accounts to China-based bank accounts outside the jurisdiction of this Court.